aayla-secura/tes-0MQ/README.md

 These are simply multi-frame ØMQ messages, with each frame being a string representation of the value.

-Valid requests have a picture of "ss88111", replies have a picture of "18888888", as explained below.
+Valid requests have a picture of "ss88111", replies have a picture of "18888888".

 At the moment we only handle one request at a time.
 Will block until done.